scottgoering/HeaterMeter-wiki/HeaterMeter-4.x-Software.md

 ![Image](http://capnbry.net/~bmayland/fi/bbq/hm-wifi-5.png)

 **Step 7**: Navigate to Network -> Interfaces.
-You should see you're on your wifi network now and you can see the IP address on your home network you can use to see the LinkMeter site.
-I'm not good with numbers so I like to use a name.
+You should see you're on your wifi network now and you can see the IP address on your home network you can use to see the LinkMeter site. *If your wifi never gets an IP address it's likely because you can't have both wired and wireless adapters on the same subnet.
+See [[Basic Troubleshooting]] for more.* I'm not good with numbers so I like to use a name.
 To use a name, click "Edit" on the wireless network

 ![Image](http://capnbry.net/~bmayland/fi/bbq/hm-wifi-6.png)